 One of the aims of the programme is to develop your capacity and confidence as an independent learner.
-Although you will engage in face to face formal sessions, you will also be expected to engage in a substantial amount of directed and independent learning to complement these sessions and ensure you develop your own academic knowledge and skills and engage in reflect practice.
+Although you will engage in formal online sessions, you will also be expected to engage in a substantial amount of directed and independent learning to complement these sessions and ensure you develop your own academic knowledge and skills and engage in reflect practice.
 The approach taken during this programme is based on an active learning one where you are actively engaged in obtaining, sharing, creating and applying knowledge and information, and where you use higher order thinking such as analysis, synthesis, reflection and evaluation.
-There is strong evidence to support the view that active learning is beneficial and leads to higher level learning.
-This will be key to your independent learning and ensure that both within and outside the classroom you are engaged in your learning and are broadening and deepening your knowledge and understanding of the discipline.
+There is strong evidence to support the view that active learning and ensure that you are engaged in your learning and are broadening and deepening your knowledge and understanding of the discipline.

 Independent learning may take a number of forms from research, practical application and experience, reflecting on how practice relates to theory and the preparation of formative and summative assessments.
-You will be encouraged to use the eLearning Platform and other collaborative tools to engage in interaction and communication with your fellow students and the module team and to help clarify issues arising from your independent study.
+This programme is distance learning and therefore will use the university eLearning platform, Blackboard, and other collaborative tools to engage in interaction and communication with your fellow students and the module team and to help clarify issues arising from your independent study.
 Feedback from the module team and peers will help you in your development and preparation for subsequent modules and assessments.